Past Life (film): Reception

 The film has a 79% rating on Rotten Tomatoes.
 Glenn Kenny of RogerEbert.com awarded Past Life three stars.
 Joseph Friar of The Victoria Advocate also gave Past Life three stars.
 Peter Goldberg of Slant Magazine gave Past Life two and a half stars out of four.
 Bruce Demara of the Toronto Star awarded the film three stars out of four.
 Gayle MacDonald of The Globe and Mail gave the film two stars out of four.
 Barbara VanDenburgh of The Arizona Republic awarded it two and a half stars out of five.
 Mark Jenkins of The Washington Post gave it two stars out of four.

 Diane Carlson of KDHX praised the performances of Tagar and Rieger writing that they "present their characters' contrasting personalities beautifully, sparring like real sisters."
-Hannah Brown of The Jerusalem Post also praised Tagar and Riger: "All the actors do extraordinary work, but the standouts are Rieger and Tagar in the lead roles."
+Hannah Brown of The Jerusalem Post also praised Tagar and Rieger: "All the actors do extraordinary work, but the standouts are Rieger and Tagar in the lead roles."
 Ben Kenigsberg of The New York Times wrote a positive review, describing the film as "a page-turner that transforms into a clarion call: always compelling, but slightly stifled by noble intentions."
 Kenneth Turan of the Los Angeles Times wrote a positive review: "Uneven but ultimately effective, convincing in mood and emotion despite its melodramatic plotting, Avi Nesher's Past Life is straight-ahead filmmaking heightened by a connection to a pervasive Israeli reality not often found on film."
 Susan G. Cole of Now gave it a positive review and wrote "this is first-rate filmmaking, and the cast, especially Tagar, prickly yet tender, is very good."
 Allan Hunter of Screen Daily gave the film a positive review and wrote "The initial set-up of Past Life feels clunky, but once we are back in Israel and the sisters reluctantly confront their dour, domineering father Baruch it settles into a more confident, convincing phase."
 Alissa Simon of Variety also gave it a positive review, calling it "profoundly moving".